Delicate2000/MMpedia/README.md

 For each model, the training strategy is the same and the only difference is the information the model received.

-Following instructions use BERT-based methods as defalut

-You can run the model by following script
+Following instructions use BERT-based methods as defalut, you can run the model by scripts:
 ```
 bash train_text.sh # BERT
 bash train_our.sh # BERT+ResNet50+Our